Sleep Centers of Alaska

 Positive airway pressure (PAP) therapy is the frontline treatment for obstructive sleep apnea.
 This form of therapy requires nightly use of a PAP device which is an electrical device, small enough to be placed on a nightstand, that connects to the patient via tubing and a mask.
-For patients prescribed PAP therapy, Sleep Centers of Alaska, with locations in Anchorage, Wasilla, Soldotna, and Fairbanks, provides the PAP device and related accessories and supplies such as masks, hoses, and filters.
+For patients prescribed PAP therapy, Sleep Centers of Alaska, with locations in Anchorage, Wasilla, and Soldotna. provides the PAP device and related accessories and supplies such as masks, hoses, and filters.
 With ongoing use of the PAP device, patients will periodically need replacement supplies for which Sleep Centers of Alaska offers a program through which patients may purchase these supplies.

 If the PAP device delivers continuous pressurized air, it is referred to as a continuous positive airway pressure (CPAP) device.
 A CPAP device is an electrical device that provides pressurized air to the patient through tubing and a mask.
 The machine, which is placed on a nightstand, has a pump that controls the airflow, a tube that carries the air from the machine to the patient, and a mask that goes over the patient’s mouth, nose, or both.
 The PAP device takes in air from the room, lightly pressurizes it, and then delivers to the patient through the mask a constant stream of pressurized air.
 The pressurized air serves to keep the airway passages open during sleep, thus eliminating snoring and the pauses in breathing that are caused by the sleep apnea.
 With use of the PAP device, breathing becomes regular, snoring stops, the patient is not awakened by lack of oxygen, and restful sleep is restored.

 To determine the right level of air pressure necessary to alleviate the sleep apnea, a titration polysomnography is generally conducted as an overnight study in the sleep center.